matteocontrini/PlainHttp/README.md

 You can pass XML serialization options with the second argument of `XmlPayload` (`XmlWriterSettings`).
 If you already have an XML-serialized string, just pass it directly.

+Note that the `XmlPayload` implementation will use the `UTF-8` encoding, which is normally not the default in .NET.
+If you have different requirements you should pass an already-serialized string or implement a [custom payload type](#custom-serialization).

 `POST` request with **plain text payload**:

 ```c#